 A Trequartista is a player blessed with creativity but does not perform defensive duties.
 While modern football is fine with the former, the latter is a big problem.
 With pressing becoming an integral part of the game, even attacking players must carry out their defensive duties.

 Systems such as Liverpool’s Gegenpressing demand that all players in a team perform defensive duties.
 So, if a team loses possession, they must win the ball back immediately.
 This means that defensive duties are now also carried out in the attacking third of the pitch.
+Consequently, PPDA or Passes Per Defensive Action has become an important metric to gauge the pressing intensity of a team.

 A Trequartista becomes a passenger in such a system.
 Their lack of defensive duties also causes the team’s shape to become vulnerable.
 Deploying a player in the role also means that a team has to sacrifice a midfielder.
 Playing a two-person midfield means a high chance of being dominated in the midfield, a considerable disadvantage.